Tri-Valley University: Legal problems

-On May 2, 2011, TVU's founder and owner, Susan Su, was arrested on indictments by a Federal Grand Jury on 33 counts.

-On October 12, 2011, four students, Vishal Dasa, Tushar Tambe, Ramakrishna Reddy Karra, and Anji Reddy Dirisinala who worked in campus jobs offered by the TVU president were charged in relation to the same case.
+On May 2, 2011, TVU's founder and owner, Susan Su, was arrested on indictments by a federal grand jury on 33 counts.
+Later that year, four students who worked in campus jobs offered by the TVU president were charged in relation to the same case.

-On July 11, 2014, Vishal Dasa was sentenced to 30 days' probation, Anji Reddy Dirisinala to one day's probation, Karra to six months' probation and a $2,000 fine, and Tushar Tambe to three years' probation with 200 hours of community service.
-On October 31, 2014, Ms. Su was sentenced to 16 years in prison, forfeiture of $5.6 million, and over $900,000 restitution.
+On July 11, 2014, one student was sentenced to 30 days' probation, another to one day's probation, another to six months' probation and a $2,000 fine, and the fourth student to three years' probation with 200 hours of community service.
+About three months later, Su was sentenced to 16 years in prison, forfeiture of $5.6 million, and over $900,000 in restitution.

-While the case against Ms. Su was pending, she was listed as president of a new unaccredited university called Global TV University, based in the same office complex where TVU was located.
-The State Attorney-General denied the application for a new university at that site, citing, among other issues, the use of a proxy in the application.
+While the case against Su was pending, she was listed as president of a new unaccredited university called Global TV University, based in the same office complex where TVU was located.
+The state's attorney general denied the application for a new university at that site, citing, among other issues, the use of a proxy in the application.

-On March 24, 2014, Ms. Su was found guilty on 31 counts in the federal case against her.
-Prosecutors said Su netted $5.9 million through mail fraud, visa fraud and money laundering and used the money to buy luxury cars and real estate.
-Ms. Su's appeal to the United States Court of Appeals for the 9th Circuit was denied on December 7, 2015, and on March 24, 2016, her lawyer filed an appeal to the US Supreme Court, which he later withdrew.
-On April 1, 2016, Ms. Su filed an appeal to the US Supreme Court pro se, which was denied on May 16, 2016.
+On March 24, 2014, Su was found guilty on 31 counts in the federal case against her.
+Prosecutors said Su netted $5.9 million through mail fraud, visa fraud and money laundering, and used the money to buy luxury cars and real estate.
+Su's appeal to the United States Court of Appeals for the 9th Circuit was denied, as were her appeals to the US Supreme Court.

 Accreditation

 The university started operating in 2008.
-They were able to operate under a religious exemption from California Bureau for Private Postsecondary and Vocational Education.
+It was able to operate under a religious exemption from California Bureau for Private Postsecondary and Vocational Education.
 However, that ended in 2010 when California Bureau for Private Postsecondary Education handled these issues.
-The university did file for a religious exemption, but the request was denied.
+The university did file for a religious exemption but the request was denied.
 As a result, the school could no longer accept new students starting in January 2010.
 The school was certified by Department of Homeland Security to offer F1 Visas.
-One rule to qualify for issuing student visas to foreigners is that the school's credits be accepted by three different established universities.
-However, a review of the affidavits' files found two of the schools did not accept credits offered by the University, which started the investigation.
+One rule to qualify for issuing student visas is that the school's credits be accepted by three different established universities.
+However, a review of the affidavits' files found two of the schools did not accept credits offered by the university; this led authorities to begin inquiries.
 Several students were interrogated throughout the investigation.